 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare -Ask!"
-This fact sheet is available on the Web at www.medicare.gov/ Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+If You Have Medicare - Ask!"
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

 Medicare hospital benefit periods do not apply.
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
 A transfer to a separate facility (such as Acute Inpatient Rehabilitation Hospital or to another Acute care Hospital) is considered a new admission.
 Cost shares are applied starting on the first day of admission and do not include the date of discharge.

-Services that are covered for you What you must pay when you get these services Inpatient mental health care Covered services include mental health care services that require a hospital stay.
+Inpatient mental health care

+Covered services include mental health care services that require a hospital stay.

 You are covered for 90 days per admission for Medicare-covered stays.

 There is a 190-day lifetime limit for inpatient mental health services provided in a psychiatric hospital.
 The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital.
 If you have used part of the 190-day Medicare lifetime benefit prior to enrolling in our plan, then you are only entitled to receive the difference between the number of lifetime days already used in the Plan benefit.

-For Medicare-covered admissions, per admission: \$300 copay per day, for days 1 to 6 and \$0 copay per day, for days 7 to 90 for Medicare-covered mental health care.
+For Medicare-covered admissions, per admission: \$374 copay per day, for days 1 to 5 and \$0 copay per day, for days 6 to 90 for Medicare-covered mental health care.

 Lifetime Reserve Days \$0 copay per day.

 Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
 Members have a total of 60 reserve days that can be used during their lifetime If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
-Prior Authorization may be required .
+Prior Authorization may be required.

 Medicare hospital benefit periods do not apply.
 For inpatient mental health care, the cost-sharing described above applies each time you are admitted to the hospital.
-A transfer to a separate facility (such as Acute Inpatient Rehabilitation Hospital or to another Acute care Hospital or to another Acute care Hospital jis considered a new admission.
+A transfer to a separate facility (such as Acute Inpatient Rehabilitation Hospital or to another Acute care Hospital) is considered a new admission.
 Cost shares are applied starting on the first day of admission and do not include the date of discharge.